dokklib/dokklib-db/README.md

 ## Features

-- Simple, Pythonic query interface on top of Boto3 (no more nested dict literals!).
+- Simple, Pythonic query interface on top of Boto3.
+No more nested dict literals!
 - Type safety for primary keys and indices (for documentation and data integrity).
+- Easy error handling.
 - Full unit test coverage + integration testing.

 ## Documentation